-To complete the circle, a test report issued by Ignis Testing will have the same standing and validity as an A19 certificate issued by a registered Professional Engineer and will thus form part of the supporting documentation submitted by the appointed competent fire engineer under clause A19 of SANS 10400 Part A and form AZ4 in Annexure D of SANS 10400 Part A.
+To complete the circle, a test report issued by Ignis Testing will have the same standing and validity as an A19 certificate (Appointment of Persons Responsible for Design, Inspection and Assessment Duties) issued by a registered Professional Engineer and will thus form part of the supporting documentation submitted by the appointed competent fire engineer under clause A19 of SANS 10400 Part A and form AZ4 in Annexure D of SANS 10400 Part A.

 Because Ignis Testing is operated by Professional Engineers, Ignis Testing is bound by the Code of Conduct for Registered Persons: Engineering Profession Act (Act No 46 of 2000).
 A copy of the code of conduct is available here.
 The only reasons a test report issued by Ignis Testing should be repudiated is when the ECSA Code of Conduct for Registered Persons is contravened or gross negligence can be proven.
 The only other reason is when a different test was specified by the sponsor than the one required by the appointed competent person.

 We trust that the above explanation is clear enough to prove confidence in the reports issued by Ignis Testing.

 Just Glass CC t/a Ignis Testing Reg no 1996/047240/23